 Complete Guide to Dendera Temple Egypt from Luxor (2026)

 By this point in our trip, we were honestly pretty fed up with Luxor and how it treats tourists.
 We were tired of haggling with drivers who kept quoting ridiculous amounts for day trips.
-After messaging countless drivers on WhatsApp and getting nowhere, we eventually gave up on visiting Abydos and decided to only go to Dendera.
+After messaging countless drivers on WhatsApp and getting nowhere, we eventually gave up on Abydos entirely and decided to only go to Dendera.

 Luxor has that effect on you.

-We left Luxor at 6 AM, reached Dendera by 7 AM, spent about two hours exploring the temple and were back at our hotel by 10 AM.
+Anyway.
+We eventually found a driver (who still charged a lot) willing to take us to Dendera and back early in the morning.
+We left Luxor at 6 AM, reached Dendera by 7, spent about two hours inside, and were back at our hotel by 10.
 And yes, we still gave the driver his baksheesh.

 So the big question is: was all that hassle actually worth it?